GMPA Public Management

 • Reading & Research I

-Advanced courses on organization, personnel management, public economics, local government, and policy process are offered based on the fundamental theories and methodology.
+Advanced courses on organization management, personnel management, public economics, local government, and policy process are offered based on the fundamental theories and methodology.

 (1) Organization Management